 - When was the last full audit?
-If it was over six months ago, do another one.
+If it was more than six months ago, do another one.

-- What are stock levels?
+- Are stock levels steady?
 Rising stock levels may be a dangerous sign, especially in manufacturing, seasonal or fashion industries.

 - How large are the bad debts?